ApplicationCraft/applicationcraft.com/source/developers/documentation/scripting-apis/server-side-api/ssj-object/web-service-calls/soaprequest2.html.markdown

 ## Description

 This function passes a parameter list params to the indicated SOAP method at the specified URL.
-This function returns data synchronously, unlike the [client API soapRequest()](/developers/documentation/scripting-apis/client-api/soap-restful-ajax-calls/soaprequest) method, which uses a callback.
+This function executes synchronously, unlike the [client API soapRequest()](/developers/documentation/scripting-apis/client-api/soap-restful-ajax-calls/soaprequest) method, which uses a callback.

-Because SOAP provides more information that a RESTful call, AC is able to convert the returned SOAP XML directly into a JSON object.
+SOAP returns XML data but AC converts this automatically into a JSON object.
 This means that you do not need to call the [XML2OBJ()](/developers/documentation/scripting-apis/client-api/conversion-functions/xml2json) function afterwards.

+##Wizard
+If you want some help in building your code, take a look at the [Web Service Wizard](/developers/documentation/scripting-apis/client-api/soap-restful-ajax-calls/web-service-wizard).
+Just be careful to remove the callback parameter, which is not required for ssj.soapRequest().

 ## Example